 Make the sauce in a small sauce pan over low heat, simmering the ingredients for 2-3 minutes only.
 Remove from heat.

-At the 5 hour mark, open oven, remove meat from oven and take foil off pan.
+At the 5 hour mark, open oven, remove meat from oven and remove foil.
 Slice off any thick skin and the fat layer from the top of the meat (it should almost slide right off effortlessly if meat is done properly to 160-170º internal temperature).
 I freeze this for other uses and seasoning.
 My dog sometimes gets a bit on her dinner.
 It’s very good for a dog’s coat and skin and highly digestible for dogs.